ORRTIZ/obudget/README.md

 # obudget
-Budget Management &amp; Reporting for OFBiz
+Budget management component for Apache OFBiz™ and ORRTIZ™.